aleferna12/colorir/docs/source/examples.rst

 	colors.name = "turtles" # First we give the palette a name colors.save() # Then save it

-A few weeks latter we suddenly have a brilliant idea: what if we could draw actual turtles, instead of a weird arrow we've been pretending to be a turtle?
+A few weeks later we suddenly have a brilliant idea: what if we could draw actual turtles, instead of a weird arrow we've been pretending to be a turtle?

 But we also would like to keep the colors from our last project since we took so long choosing turtle-fitting colors.